Aptivi/NitrocidKS/DocGen/wiki/utilities/KSJsonifyLocales.md

 KSJsonifyLocales contains the Translations folder that has the translation text files inside.
 When this program is run, it reads the entire folder, parses all the files, and converts them to the JSON output, which can be found in Translations/Done folder in the same place as the executable.

-If run with `--CopyToResources`, it will copy the results directly to Kernel Simulator's resources, but it is untested, so use at your own risk.
+If run with `--CopyToResources`, it will copy the results directly to Kernel Simulator's resources, assuming that it's run on KSBuild found inside the source code folder.
+This usually works with git clones of KS.

 To illustrate this, KSJsonifyLocales will: